ONE SESSION, ONE CLEANUP

 After it’s all finished, we photograph each piece ourselves outside in the fresh air with natural sunlight, ocean horizon and cows grazing in the background.

-The process in its entirety is labor intensive and we approach it with a degree of measured slowness - cleaning up the beaches, then sorting the plastics we intend to use, carefully cleaning them with soap, water, an old brush.
+The process in its entirety is labor intensive and we approach it with a degree of measured slowness - cleaning up the beaches, then sorting the plastics we intend to use, carefully cleaning them with soap, water, and an old brush.
 Looking at them, seeing their beauty which juxtaposes the inherent problem of their existence.
 It becomes meditative.
 You see a piece of plastic and your mind goes from beauty of color and shape, to dying ocean reefs and affected sea life, then waste as a whole and the impossibility of solving the problem, to then thinking twice about buying yogurt (because it’s in a plastic container) to then learning how to make yogurt, then going out for some more surf and thinking about everything again backwards - it comes full circle.